Distorted Facts on Distorted Demand

 – it's the debate.

-I like to start a shocking pseudo political dissertation with a shocking revelation: I do not enjoy enthusiastic politics.
-That's why I don't join parties.
-I also don't agree with most political ideology and the impromptu debates that pop up around them like mushrooms sprouting on a big pile of steaming excrement.
+I do not enjoy enthusiastic politics.
+I don't join parties.
+I don't attend rallies.
+And I view most political ideology, and the impromptu debates that pop up around them like mushrooms, as I would a great big pile of steaming excrement.

 But the debate on health care reform is different.
 I've engaged the discussion with a higher level of attentiveness and engagement.
-The only thing that surprises me in that debate is how utterly distorted and one sided the editorials have grown.
+The only thing that surprises me about it is how utterly distorted and one sided the editorials have grown.

 You can find heaps of distortion in every political discussion that either harps about repeal of the ACA (aka "Obamacare") or pleads for its continuance.
 You also find it innocently placed in op/ed articles - like this one written by an technologist named David Goldhill and published in 2009 in the Atlantic Monthly.
 The article touts a dramatic headline: How American Health Care Killed My Father.
 In it, Goldhill opines on what he believes are the unattractive prospects for American's seeking coverage for health care.
 Indeed the prospects are about as ugly as they get.
 ACA is nothing like a perfect solution - at best, it's the best temporary political stop-gap for out-of-control inflation and unfair administrative practices on the part of private insurance carriers.
 The capper for Goldhill is how the broken healthcare insurance system has personally affected him.